Baccalaureate degrees (B.A., B.A.S., B.S., B.F.A., B.Mus., B.E.S.)

 Master of Arts

 The master of arts degree offers the candidate the opportunity to specialize in a particular subject matter field.
 It is open to students with undergraduate liberal arts backgrounds as well as students who have completed teacher education programs.
 Programs of study leading to the master of arts degree have been approved for the following majors: art; biology: cell and molecular biology, biology: ecology and natural resources biology; English, English: college teaching, English: rhetoric and applied writing, English: teaching English as a second language; history, history: public history, and special studies.
+The degree requires a range of 30 - 54 graduate credits as noted in the program requirements, 50% of which must be completed at the graduate only (600) level.
 All master of arts programs require a thesis, creative work, starred paper(s), or final written comprehensive examination.
 Information concerning the program requirements for a particular major may be found with the course offerings for the department.

 Master of Business Administration

 The master of business administration degree develops professional managers for public and private sectors.
 It stresses conceptual, analytical and behavioral skills relevant to organization and leadership, provides students the opportunity to develop specialized competencies reflecting individual aptitudes and interests, and explores the relationships between organizations and their environment.
-A concentration consistent with the student's particular interest is available in business computers and information systems, economics, human resources and taxation.
+The degree requires a range of 30 - 54 graduate credits as noted in the program requirements, 50% of which must be completed at the graduate only (600) level.

 Master of Engineering Management